How to Convert Your Coax Wiring into an Ethernet Connection

 Your existing coax wiring is designed to transmit high-bandwidth video signals for your Cable TV service which makes it the perfect vehicle to transmit bandwidth-hungry devices and their traffic demands, such as:

 Turn your existing coax TV outlets into a Gigabit Ethernet network connection between your home’s router and WiFi access points.
-Faster speeds to your WiFi Access points mean faster WiFi performance to all of your wireless devices.
+Faster speeds to your WiFi Access points means faster speeds to all of your devices.

 Better Video Streaming